 Smoked Beef Ribs Recipe

 You'll know they're done when the meat is nice and tender and separates easily from the bones.
-At that point, remove the grilled short ribs and let 'em rest for 10 to 20 minutes, covered with foil.
+At that point, remove the ribs and let 'em rest for 10 to 20 minutes, covered with foil.
 Serve with steak sauce or a good homemade barbeque sauce.